JonasGessner/JGMethodSwizzler/README.md

 ##Notes
 JGMethodSwizzler works with both ARC (automatic reference counting) and MRC (manual reference counting).
+(MRC support is broken at the moment)

 ##License
 Licensed under the MIT license.